opsmatters/newrelic-batch/README.md

 The following tests are included:

 * NewRelicDashboardTest: Reads the definition of several dashboards containing multiple widgets from a YAML file and creates the dashboards in New Relic.
 Then exports the same dashboards to a different YAML file.
-* NewRelicAlertTest: Reads the definition of several alert policies from a spreadsheet file and creates the policies in New Relic.
-Then exports the same policies to a different spreadsheet file.
+* NewRelicAlertTest: Reads the several alert channels and policies from a spreadsheet file and creates them in New Relic.
+Then exports the same channels and policies to a different spreadsheet file.

 ## Deployment